 I learn by building

-Below are some of my projects, which are still available online.
+Below are some of my projects.
 As a practitioner, when I learn about a new technology, I don't apply it to client work right away.
-First, I build at least one real product with it to see if it’s good enough for a production environment.
+First, I build at least one real product with it to see if it's good enough for a production environment.
+All of the below are my personal solo builds.
+Every new skill must be polished to increase quality, security and stability of the outcome.

 The Idea